Is Baja California Sur safe? (2024)

 Is Baja California Sur safe?

-Baja California Sur is known as one of the safest places in Mexico.
+Baja California Sur is known as one of the safest states in Mexico with relatively low crime.
 There have been no major problems, attributed to the drug war, in any area of Baja Sur.

 What is the best time to visit Baja California?

-December through April is the busiest time in the region when many travelers from the United States and Canada come to Cabo.
+December through April is the best time to visit Cabo, when many travelers from the United States and Canada come to Cabo.
 This time also sees increased domestic tourism from other parts of Mexico, as many areas on the mainland like Mexico City have colder weather during this time.

 June through September is the low season in Cabo, and although the weather is nice, it’s not uncommon to see some rain.
 August and September see the most rain.
 May and October through November are the shoulder seasons when you can get great deals on tours and hotels in Cabo.